Lufunonyadzani/-AWS_re-Start-Labs/Project 4: Networking/VPC.md

 ---

-# 🌐 Create Subnets and Allocate IP Addresses in an Amazon VPC
+# 🌐 Created Subnets and Allocate IP Addresses in an Amazon VPC

 This repository contains my notes and steps from the **AWS VPC Subnetting Lab**, where I practiced creating a VPC, allocating subnets, and assigning IP addresses in a customer scenario.